Specialty Crops

 Mushrooms

-Mushroom production and consumption has seen a resurgence across North Carolina.
+Mushroom production and consumption have seen a resurgence across North Carolina.
 Shiitake mushrooms were the industry standard for the past 25 years, but recently there have been more inquiries on oyster, reishi, truffles, and other varieties.
 See the shiitake log cultivation guide and what our state growers are doing.

 Studies the insects and mites that eat what you want to eat and the pollinators that make your food possible.
-Specialty Crop Entomology Laboratory at NC State University, works in strawberry, blackberry, raspberry, blueberry, grape, tobacco, and other specialty crop systems, and our projects may address whole farm, single insect species, and even molecular questions.
+Specialty Crop Entomology Laboratory at NC State University works in strawberry, blackberry, raspberry, blueberry, grape, tobacco, and other specialty crop systems, and our projects may address whole farm, single insect species, and even molecular questions.

 Truffles

-Truffles are a underground edible fungus often growing within the sub-surface root structure of several tree species.
+Truffles are an underground edible fungus often growing within the sub-surface root structure of several tree species.
 Learn more about the highly prized culinary delicacy and North Carolina’s efforts to make truffles a profitable crop.

-NC Alternative Crops and Organics
+NC Alternative Crops & Organics

-The NC Alternative Crops and Organics program strives to improve farmers sustainability and profitability by sharing information from their agricultural research and extension programs on organic farming, medicinal herbs, and many alternative crops.
+The NC Alternative Crops and Organics program strives to improve farmers’ sustainability and profitability by sharing information from their agricultural research and extension programs on organic farming, medicinal herbs, and many alternative crops.